-- Agree to share project information at an SEF event or meeting.
+- If requested, agree to share project results at a SEF board meeting or event.

 - Equipment purchased with SEF grant funds is considered the property of Springfield Public Schools.
 Please notify SEF if you plan to move and take your equipment to another building.